-The contest is open to international entries and does not require contestants to attend the conventions (however, it is preferred for domestic contestants).
+The contest is open to international entries and does not require contestants to attend the festival.

-Prizes and awards will not be mailed to winners who do not attend the convention.
+Prizes and awards will not be mailed to winners.
 By submitting an entry to AICon, the video editor grants AICon non-revocable permission to exhibit and distribute that work.
 The video editor otherwise retains all rights and responsibilities relating to its creation.
 The retention of all copyrights remains with the original holder of any and all copyrights.

 By sending in an entry to the competition, you agree to all the rules listed above.

-Judge Votes – An anonymous panel of Judges will view eligible entries and vote for the best videos, prior to the convention.
-The following categories will apply for the 2016 AICon AMV competition:
+Judge Votes – An anonymous panel of Judges will view eligible entries and vote for the best videos, prior to the festival.
+The following categories will apply for the 2017 AICon AMV competition: